Worship & Music

 Although we often find wisdom within the written word of God, this is not the only medium through which the living word of God touches our spirits.
 Often music can stir the soul.
 Whether it is through the poetry of the words or the flight of the composition, music can often convey to us the joy and tears of God.

-Our organist Breanne Doekes believes in supporting worship with his music.
-In combination with the electric keyboard, the organ and piano, Breanne is able to provide us with a wide variety of music.
+George believes in supporting worship with his music.
+In combination with the electric keyboard, the organ, piano, and violin, George is able to provide Wesley United Church with a wide variety of music.

 Here at Wesley we believe in a blended worship service in order to touch the lives of the wide variety of people who call Wesley their home.
 Sometimes it is contemporary, sometimes traditional.
 Sometimes we jump with the children, sometimes we are moved by the classics.
 We are proud of our long and strong tradition of good music at Wesley and would love to share it with you.
 Or even better still, have you come and join us in praising God with voice and heart.